Kong/docs.konghq.com/app/enterprise/0.34-x/kong-aws.md

 <img src="https://konghq.com/wp-content/uploads/2019/04/image001.jpg">

+## Introduction

 This document serves as a reference guide for installing Kong and Kong Enterprise on Amazon Web Services (AWS).
-This guide covers AWS-specific preparation and installation steps for setting up a typical installation of a Kong cluster.
+This guide covers AWS-specific preparation and installation steps for setting up a typical installation of a Kong cluster on AWS with the following functionality and constraints:

-## Introduction

-This guide covers the installation and configuration of a Kong cluster on AWS with the following functionality and constraints

 - Kong is deployed in a single geographic region
 - Multi-AZ AWS services are used wherever possibly to provide redundancy and scalability